How to Give your Horse an IM Shot

 - Dispose of the used needle and syringe properly.

 Need something visual?
-Here’s an illustrated guide and another good resource.
+Here’s an illustrated guide.

 The neck is the most common place to give shots.
 Use the area designated by the triangle.